seeker-3/bash-script-reference/docs/002-basics.md

 This can be useful when you want to break up a long command into multiple lines for better readability.

+For example, when installing multiple packages with `apt`, you can put each package on a new line.

 ```bash
 apt -y install \
   build-essential \